peterhinch/micropython-mqtt/README_mqtt_as.md

 ## 1.3 Project Status

 The API has changed.
 Configuration is now via a dictionary, with a default supplied in the main module.
-Cross-project settings (e.g. WiFi credentials for ESP32) may be provided in `config.py` with per-project settings in the application itself.

 1st April 2019
 In the light of improved ESP32 firmware and the availability of the Pyboard D the code has had minor changes to support these platforms.
 The API is unchanged.

+2nd July 2019
+Added support for the unix port of Micropython.
+The unique_id must be set manually as the unix port doesn't have the function *unique_id()* to read a chip's id.
+The library assumes that the device is correctly connected to the network as the OS will take care of the network connection.

 My attempts to test with SSL/TLS have failed.
 I gather TLS on nonblocking sockets is work in progress.
 Feedback on this issue would be very welcome.